MariusTimmer/MenschAergereDichNicht/README.md

 To start a game just run the application (with special or default settings).
 After the board has appeard the dice shows which player has to do the next step.
 The dice will show a new random number.
 Then the player can choose which figure he or she wants to move by clicking on the figure.

 ## How to contribute
 A great way to get involved in developing this project is to read the documentary which is placed in the doc-directory.
-There you can find more information about how this program works.
+There you can find more information about how this program works (in german).